i-prajjwal/Pharmaceutical_sales_analysis_Dashboard_Power_BI/README.md

 * They have an agreement with each distributor to share their Sales Data.
 This is to enable them to gain insights up to the retail level.
 This data is made available to them in CSV format.

 ## Objectives
-The firm has asked us to perform in-depth data analysis to get insight into company sales performance.
+I will perform in-depth data analysis to get insight into company sales performance.
 Specifically, below are the essential requirements to be satisfied…
 |Requirement ID|For Whom|Requirement Description|
 |:--|:---|:--|
 DM-DA01-REQ-1|Executive Committee|A high-level overview showing `company’s overall sales performance by `year` by `month,` by `customer cities,` by `channel,` by `sub-channel .`Should be able to quickly see `top drug class by sales`, `top drug by sales`, `top customer city by sales`